 Detailed information on this topic is available in our legal guidance.

 Motor fuels produced from biomass are usually exempt from excise duty.
-When filing an excise duty return, you can claim a deduction for excise duty on energy and carbon dioxide for biofuels that you have consumed or sold as motor fuel.
+When filing an excise duty return, you can claim a deduction for excise duty on energy and carbon dioxide for biofuel that you have consumed or sold as motor fuel.
 This means that customers who purchase this biofuel from you are not required to pay excise duty on the percentage of the fuel produced from biomass.

 The term “motor fuel” refers to fuel consumed for the operation of motor vehicles, and also fuel consumed for the operation of gas turbines and similar stationary engines.